Why Affairs Don’t Last and What We Can Learn From Them

 While some couples and cultures tolerate extramarital affairs, turning an affair into a more permanent relationship eventually turns into a mess for most on a lot of levels.

-There are children involved or money; there can be contentious legal action which is geared towards emphasizing the worst in all parties.
-And with this comes stress and guilt and depression.
+There are children involved or money; there can be contentious legal action that is geared towards emphasizing the worst in all parties.
+And with this comes stress, guilt, and depression.

 6. The same coping styles are still in place.